tkhemani/SQLCompactusingEntity/README.md

 SQLCompactusingEntity
 =====================

-Sample use of SQLCompact via Entity Framework in .Net http://discventionstech.wordpress.com/wp-admin/post.php?post=656&amp;action=edit&amp;message=6&amp;postpost=v2
+Sample use of SQLCompact via Entity Framework in .Net

+For more info see: http://discventionstech.wordpress.com/wp-admin/post.php?post=656&amp;action=edit&amp;message=6&amp;postpost=v2